 You must pay extra attention when using ceramic knives because the blades are ultra-sharp and you can easily cut your fingers without being aware of it.
 Hold them at the handle keeping your fingers away from the sharp edge.
 Always cut away from the body.
 Be careful if there are kids around because these knives can cause serious injuries.

 What are Ceramic Knives Good for?

 Knives with ceramic blade have less usage than ordinary steel knives, but they make a wonderful tool for cutting soft foods such as fresh fruits, tender veggies, boneless meats, and soft fish fillets.

-They glide through soft foods without struggle, making it possible to achieve perfectly thin slices.
-You can use ceramic knives on all fruits and vegetables except those ones with a hard skin.
+They glide through soft foods without a struggle, making it possible to achieve perfectly thin slices.
+You can use ceramic knives on all fruits and vegetables except those ones with hard skin.
 A thin ceramic blade goes through the slippery tomato skin with minimal resistance cutting extra-thin slices without smashing.